 Fuel prices are not a fan favourite in Canada; it’s right up there with car insurance premiums.
-In fact, the last four months have been particularly vexing for drivers at the pumps as gas prices have increased, Canada-wide, about 12 cents per litre since the start of the year and it’s likely this trend will only continue as we head into summer.
+In fact, the last few months have been particularly vexing for drivers at the pumps.
+Gas prices have increased, Canada-wide, more than 20 cents per litre since the start of the year and it’s likely this trend will only continue as we head into summer.

 The following driving tips will help increase your fuel efficiency and decrease how often you have to visit the gas station and fill ‘er up.